 With the number of cash-strapped teenage camera phone users in our towns and cities, a £10 bounty could see offending rates for crimes such as using a mobile behind the wheel plummet.

-Not only are we rated by The Good Shopping Guide as Britain’s most ethical insurance company, we campaign for sustainable transport.
+Not only are we rated by The Good Shopping Guide as ethical, but we also campaign for sustainable transport.

 Sometimes that means protesting until a school gets the zebra crossing they’ve been refused, or running 60 roadshows this year to encourage people out of their cars, or fixing bicycles for free.
 Supporting this work is easy – you simply have to take out insurance with us, cover that just happens to be excellent.